edoardo-paleomag/Magnetic-A/README.md

 #### If you will be processing a large amount of data using Magnetic-A - it is adventageous to run the program locally.
 To run Magnetic-A locally on your own computer follow the steps below.

-### Download both R and R-studio to your computer.
+### 1.DOWNLOAD BOTH R AND R-STUDIO.
 Instructions for downloads can be found at:
 * R = https://www.r-project.org/
 * R studio = https://www.rstudio.com/products/rstudio/download/
 * Open R-Studio

-### 1.INSTALLING THE REQUIRED PACKAGES (SKIP to step 2 IF THE PACKAGES ARE ALREADY ISNTALLED IN YOUR DEVICE):
+### 2.INSTALLING THE REQUIRED PACKAGES (SKIP to step 2 IF THE PACKAGES ARE ALREADY ISNTALLED IN YOUR DEVICE):
 all package used by Magnetic-A are stored in CRAN (Except PmagDiR) and can be downloaded by typing in the console:

 * install.packages("plyr")